Skip to main content

 Research plan

-The PI will conduct a longitudinal study with three cohorts of students with or at risk for EBD in grades K–3 who are recruited and screened for EBD as part of a larger ongoing IES-funded efficacy study.
-In each of the first 3 years of the project, 12 teachers and 3 of each of their students with or at risk for EBD will be recruited to participate (for a total of 108 students across 36 classrooms).
-Only students from the control group of the larger efficacy study will be recruited.
-At three time points over the course of the school year, the PI will collect data on students' friendships as well as peer (peer rejection, group norms, and social hierarchy) and teacher (interactions with students, general instructional practices, and social attunement) malleable factors.
-Data on students' friendships (both reciprocated and unreciprocated), peer rejection, classroom social hierarchy, and peer group norms will be assessed through peer nomination procedures and students with or at risk for EBD will report on the quality of their friendships.
-Teachers' social attunement will be measured through social cognitive mapping procedures and will indicate how well teachers are able to identify the students' friendship groups in comparison to the students' responses.
-In addition, observational and survey data collected at two timepoints as part of the larger study will also be used to supplement the data collected by the PI.
-Specifically, data on teacher-student interactions and teachers' instructional practices will be collected through direct observations, teachers will report on students' social and behavioral functioning, and students' academic achievement will be measured through a direct assessment.
-The PI will use social network analysis to describe the friendships among students with or at risk for EBD and path models to assess relationships between friendships and educational outcomes and between malleable peer and teacher factors and students' friendships.
+The study was conducted with students with or at risk for EBD in grades K–3 and their teachers.
+At three time points over the course of the school year, the PI collected data on students' friendships as well as malleable peer and teacher factors.
+Data on students' peer relationships included friendships (both reciprocated and unreciprocated), acceptance, classroom social hierarchy, peer group norms, and peer behavioral reputations, assessed through peer nomination procedures.
+Additionally, students with or at risk for EBD reported on the quality of their friendships.
+Teacher attunement to classroom social dynamics was measured through social cognitive mapping procedures and indicated how well teachers were able to identify student friendship groups in comparison to the student responses.
+Observational data on teacher-student interactions and teachers' instructional practices, teacher reports on students' social and behavioral functioning, and direct assessment of students' academic achievement were also collected.
+The PI used social network analysis to describe the friendships among students with or at risk for EBD and path models to assess relationships between friendships and educational outcomes and between malleable peer and teacher factors and student friendships.

 Career plan

-Through a career development plan, the PI intends to build (1) content knowledge related to the friendships and social experiences of socially vulnerable youth, (2) knowledge and skills around longitudinal social network methods and analyses, and (3) grant management skills.
-To accomplish these goals, the PI will receive guidance from mentors and an advisory board of expert researchers as well as participate in a series of trainings on social network methods and analyses, a training on the R software program, and workshops related to grant writing and grant management.
+Through a career development plan, the PI built (1) content knowledge related to the friendships and social experiences of socially vulnerable youth, (2) knowledge and skills around longitudinal social network methods and analyses, and (3) grant management skills.
+To accomplish these goals, the PI received guidance from mentors and an advisory board of expert researchers and participated in a series of trainings on social network methods and analyses, a training on the R software program, and workshops related to grant writing and grant management.

 People and institutions involved